 Subtrees

-Subtrees allow to integrate contents from other repositories into sub-folders of your main repository.
+Subtrees allow you to integrate contents from other repositories into sub-folders of your main repository.
 They are an alternative to Submodules.

 Subtrees in the UI